John Lynch (American football): 1996 season

 On January 23, 1996, the Buccaneers named Minnesota Vikings defensive coordinator Tony Dungy to be their new head coach.
 Dungy and defensive coordinator Monte Kiffin devised a Cover 2 defense that became known as the Tampa 2.
 Throughout training camp, Lynch competed against Todd Scott to retain his role as the starting strong safety.
 Lynch was sidelined for the first two preseason games due to a rib injury.
 Head coach Tony Dungy named Lynch the backup strong safety, behind Todd Scott, to begin the regular season.

 On September 8, 1996, Todd Scott tore his Achilles tendon and was sidelined for the remainder of the season.
 Lynch subsequently became the starting strong safety and played alongside Melvin Johnson.
-In Week 8, he collected five combined tackles and made his first NFL sack on quarterback Kent Graham for a five-yard loss in the fourth quarter of a 13–9 road loss to the Arizona Cardinals.
+In week 8, he collected five combined tackles and made his first NFL sack on quarterback Kent Graham for a five-yard loss in the fourth quarter of a 13–9 road loss to the Arizona Cardinals.
 In the next game, he recorded eight combined tackles and intercepted a pass by Packers quarterback Brett Favre during a 13–7 road loss to the Green Bay Packers.
-During Week 13, Lynch recorded four combined tackles, forced a fumble, and an interception during a 13–7 over victory against the New Orleans Saints.
+During week 13, Lynch recorded four combined tackles, forced a fumble, and an interception during a 13–7 victory over the New Orleans Saints.
 He intercepted a pass by Saints quarterback Jim Everett to seal the victory with 4:45 remaining.

 Lynch finished the 1996 season with 100 combined tackles, three interceptions, two forced fumbles, and a sack in 16 games and 14 starts.

 1997 season

 On September 5, 1997, the Buccaneers signed Lynch to a four-year, $6.8 million contract.

 Head coach Tony Dungy retained Lynch as the starting strong safety to begin the regular season.
 He began the season starting alongside free safety Melvin Johnson.
 On September 19, 1997, Lynch received a $7,500 fine from the league for an illegal hit on Vikings wide receiver Chris Walsh while he was out of bounds.
 This became his second fine in the first three games as he also received a $5,000 fine for an illegal hit on 49ers running back William Floyd during the season-opener.
-In Week 9, he collected a season-high 13 combined tackles as the Buccaneers lost 10–6 against the Minnesota Vikings.
+In week 9, he collected a season-high 13 combined tackles as the Buccaneers lost 10–6 against the Minnesota Vikings.
 He started in all 16 games in 1997 and recorded 110 combined tackles, two interceptions, and forced a fumble.
 Lynch was named to the 1998 Pro Bowl, marking the first Pro Bowl selection in the first five years of his career.

 The Buccaneers finished second in the NFC Central with a 10–6 record and earned a wildcard berth.
 On December 28, 1997, Lynch started in his first career playoff game and recorded eight combined tackles as the Buccaneers defeated the Detroit Lions by a score of 20–10 in the NFC Wildcard Game.
 The following week, he made three combined tackles during a 21–7 road loss to the Green Bay Packers in the NFC Divisional Round.